liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

         return super.createScreenletView(context, attributes);
     }

-Lastly, you must add the `loadRows` and `createInteractor` methods.
-These methods load the list rows and create an Interactor instance, respectively.
-The `loadRows` method in `BookmarkListScreenlet` also retrieves a listener instance so it can call the listener's `interactorCalled` method:
+Next, override the `loadRows` method to retrieve the list rows from the server.
+You do this by starting your Interactor.
+For example, the `loadRows` method in `BookmarkListScreenlet` first retrieves a listener instance so it can call the listener's `interactorCalled` method.
+It then starts the server operation to retrieve the list rows by calling the Interactor's `start` method with `folderId` and `comparator`:

     @Override
     protected void loadRows(BookmarkListInteractor interactor) {